Volume II available July 2021

 Now retired, he spends his free time researching and writing the untold stories of some of the 8,864 Americans who served part or all of their Air Force careers in the RCAF in World War II.

-American RCAF Warriors will be an ongoing series with Volumes II, III and IV available in the future.
+American RCAF Warriors is an ongoing series with Volumes I & II published with Volumes III and IV to be available in the future.